dper/pumptweet/README.md

 Configuring Pump
 ================

 The script uses pypump (<https://pypump.readthedocs.org/en/latest/gettingstarted/qnd.html>) to communicate with pump servers.
 These instructions are lifted from the excellent pypump documentation.
+This assumes you already have an account.

     $ cd src/PumpTweet
     $ source bin/activate